• Skip to main navigation

 Do we really need narration?

-By Cathy Moore When should elearning be narrated?
-I think we should rephrase the question as, “When is it a good idea to force all learners to go at the same pace?”
-That’s what narrated material does.
-The pace of…
+By Cathy Moore As an Amazon Associate, I earn from qualifying purchases.
+When should elearning be narrated?
+I think we should rephrase the question as, “When is it a good idea to force all learners to go at the same…

 Continue reading “Do we really need narration?”…